meanirban100/IBM-Watsonx-Hackathon/README.md

   *(Generate API key from IBM Cloud platform)*

 ## **📊 Key Improvements** <a name="key-improvements"></a>
-- **Boosting Team Productivity**: Implementing sentiment analysis & text summarization helps streamline processes, enabling teams to focus on key tasks.
+- **🚀 Boosting Team Productivity**: Implementing sentiment analysis & text summarization helps streamline processes, enabling teams to focus on key tasks.
-- **Targeted Training**: Analyzing call summaries identifies skill gaps, enabling tailored training initiatives for employees.
+- **🎯 Targeted Training**: Analyzing call summaries identifies skill gaps, enabling tailored training initiatives for employees.
-- **Customer Satisfaction-Based HR Incentives**: Customer satisfaction metrics derived from call summaries can guide year-end bonuses and promote a customer-centric approach.
+- **🏆 Customer Satisfaction-Based HR Incentives**: Customer satisfaction metrics derived from call summaries can guide year-end bonuses and promote a customer-centric approach.
-- **Product Improvement Feedback**: Recurring negative feedback on products can be flagged, allowing collaboration with vendors to address product quality or delivery or any other issues.
+- **🔧 Product Improvement Feedback**: Recurring negative feedback on products can be flagged, allowing collaboration with vendors to address product quality, delivery, or other issues.

 ## **🧩 Solution Architecture** <a name="solution-architecture"></a>